 The veggies were tender and savory, the mashed potatoes are real and not the just-add-water type, and the chicken?
 Buttery, crunchy good.

 For my princess imp, their Happy Face buttermilk pancake:

-Fully fueled up, and with an eco bag filled with pies, we drove on to Ilog Maria.
+Fully fuelled up, and with an eco bag filled with pies, we drove to Ilog Maria.